This post may contain affiliate links. Please read my privacy policy.

 Instructions

 - Chop the soaked mung bean noodles into shorter threads.
-In a bowl, mix the ingredients together (except Vietnamese rice paper) to form a sticky filling.
+In a bowl, mix the ingredients together (excluding the Vietnamese rice paper) to create a sticky filling.

-- To roll the Vietnamese spring rolls (cha gio), place a piece of the rice paper on a clean, wet kitchen towel.
-Dip your fingers in a bowl of warm water and run them all over the entire rice paper to soften it.
-Place 1 heaping tablespoon of the filling on the moist rice paper, fold the rice paper over the filling, tuck in the sides, then roll to form a cyclinder about 3 inches long.
+- To roll the Vietnamese spring rolls (cha gio), place a piece of rice paper on a clean, damp kitchen towel.
+Dip your fingers in a bowl of warm water and run them over the entire rice paper to soften it.
+Place 1 heaping tablespoon of the filling onto the moist rice paper, fold the rice paper over the filling, tuck in the sides, and then roll to form a cylinder about 3 inches (7 cm) long.

-- Heat oil over medium heat in a wok or a large frying pan.
-When the oil is heated, gently put in a few rolls in the oil.
+- Heat oil over medium heat in a wok or large frying pan.
+Once the oil is hot, gently add a few rolls to the oil.
 Fry them slowly until they turn light brown.
-Dish out and drain the excess oil by lining them over some paper towels.
+Remove from the oil and drain the excess by placing them on paper towels.

-- Serve immediately with nuoc cham or roll it up with a fresh lettuce leaf and some aromatic herbs and then dip into the nuco cham.
+- Serve immediately with nuoc cham, or wrap the spring rolls in a fresh lettuce leaf with some aromatic herbs and dip them into the nuoc cham.

 Video